noisetide/rotfiles/home-manager.md

-# Rotteegher's Home Manager Config
+# Sawako's Home Manager Config

 ### Install Nix on Other Linux Distros